 beneath a wind-swept sky.
 Other group members such as Simmi Whish look further afield for inspiration.
 She spends time each year painting on the Scilly Isles and will be exhibiting a picture inspired by treasures

 found on the beach there.
-It’s a still life made up of a series of carefully depicted granite pebbles, an oyster catcher’s egg and so peaches from her picnic all nestling among sea holly and old fish bones.
+It’s a still life made up of a series of carefully depicted granite pebbles, an oyster catcher’s egg and some peaches from her picnic all nestling among sea holly and old fish bones.
 ‘I love colour and shapes and how they work together so the weather-beaten rocks make a lovely contrast to the soft flesh of the fruit,’ she says.

 EXHIBITION CLOSURES: Saturday 28th October - private workshop 10am - 5pm